Linking Daily Practice to CQC Scoring: Making Quality Statements Visible in Real Work

 Day-to-day delivery detail: Daily records now include prompts linked to outcomes, risk changes and wellbeing.
 Staff are briefed on what “good” looks like using real examples from the service.
 Supervisors review notes weekly and give immediate feedback where entries lack clarity or relevance.

 How effectiveness or change is evidenced: Records clearly demonstrate person-centred support, risk awareness and responsiveness, supporting stronger scoring confidence.
+This aligns with evidencing person-centred care and quality data and metrics.

 Operational example 2: Supervision as a scoring enabler